5/11/2020

 Jeremy Tonass

 Good morning.
 Thanks for taking my question.
-I just wanted to start off, I guess, what you guys are seeing across your footprint right now in your different jurisdictions.
-You start to see certain areas start to open up and just wondering, you know, kind of maybe more real time, like what type of trends are you seeing from your larger customers ramping up and what kind of line of sight?
-Have you gleaned from that that kind of informs your guidance here?
+Just wanted to start up, I guess, what you guys are seeing across your footprint right now in your different jurisdictions.
+You start to see certain areas start to open up and just wondering, you know, kind of maybe more real-time, like what type of trends are you seeing from your larger customers ramping up and what kind of line of sight have you gleaned from that that kind of informs your guidance here?

 speaker